andremann/SKG-IF/docs/source/persons.rst

-.. _Researcher:
+.. _Person:

-Researcher
+Person
 ############

-This section is to describe the metadata fields for the **Researcher** entity.
+This section is to describe the metadata fields for the **Person** entity.

 Properties
 ===========